neodsp/audio-io/README.md

 When reading a file you can specify the following things:

-- Start and end in frames or time
+- Start and stop in frames or time
 - First and last channel

 The crate will try to decode and store only the parts that you selected.